Kombucha | 12 Pack

 A question we often hear from booch-loving new mamas is “Can I drink kombucha while breastfeeding?”

 And the truth is - there is no right way to answer this!
 As we all know, pregnancy and breastfeeding are highly personal experiences that each woman approaches very differently.
 While one mom might choose to drink kombucha regularly while pregnant and during breastfeeding, another mom may feel more comfortable getting probiotics from a different source.
+So asking “Is Kombucha safe while breastfeeding?” is a legitimate question every mom-to-be should ask.

 Since this is such a personal choice, Health-Ade doesn’t take a particular position on whether a new mom should or shouldn’t drink kombucha while breastfeeding.
 But we do want to arm our beloved mamas with info that may help them choose what feels right for them.
 Because as usual, we believe in following your gut!